faygao52/simple-rails-app/README.md

 # Simple rails app

-This is a simple Rails app that uses react-rails gem, which render React components server die.
+This is a simple Rails app that uses react-rails gem, which render React components server side.

 To get this app running: